 While rich architecture and interesting history make the popular Madrid city worth a visit on its own, it is also a worthwhile place to choose as a base for many amazing day trips.
 Once you’ve hit the Royal Palace, the Plaza Mayor, and devoured on many chocolate-covered-churros, it is time to hit the road to explore more destinations within a few hours from the Spanish capital.
 Here are the top 6 day-trips from Madrid that you should experience.

 73 km / approximately 1 hour by car

 Perched on top of a gorge that was carved by the River Tajo, the ancient city of Toledo is a remarkable destination that should be on the to-visit list of anyone traveling to Spain.
 Boasting multicultural history and architecture, mainly Catholic, Jewish, and Moorish, the city is often called the ‘City of Three Cultures’.
 Just an hour drive from Madrid, visit Toledo to witness the artistic, cultural and spiritual amalgam of the three faiths.

-- Good to know: If you want to experience the green side to Toledo, take a walk along Senda Ecologica.
-The footpath starting from Saint Martin bridge and leading to Alcantara bridge, is attached to the rock face and takes you around the gorge, availing fantastic views.
+- Good to know: If you want to experience the green side of Toledo, take a walk along Senda Ecologica.
+The footpath starting from Saint Martin bridge and leading to Alcantara bridge is attached to the rock face and takes you around the gorge, availing fantastic views.

-Get a more in-depth information on Madrid to Toledo day trip!
+Get more in-depth information on Madrid to Toledo day trip!

 357 km / approximately 1 hour by plane